-- Specific need - Additional funding for data analysis is needed.
-High-resolution movement data for this project has been collected.
-The collar data will supply detailed movement data to assess barriers, habitat usage, and provide a robust population estimate and sightability correction model.
-A detailed analysis with a focus on migration and stopovers is needed. - Details of the need - o \$150,000 - Contract seasonal services for analyses - \$150,000 (\$50,000 per year x 3 years) - How responding to the need will result in immediate progress - Provide empirical data in response to internal and external requests for information about tule elk habitat use in areas currently experiencing habitat fragmentation. - Begin building datasets needed to provide state and federal land managers with tule elk habitat use information vital to meaningful planning and implementation of successful habitat management activities and road mortality mitigation. - Begin work to estimate survival parameters that are a critical part of development and implementation of zone-wide tule elk population models. - Deliverables will inform management decisions and improve our ability to communicate agency priorities in habitat management to the public, state wildlife commissioners, and sister agencies such as Caltrans. - Technical assistance - Contracted seasonal costs would cover assistance with data analysis, mapping and reporting.
+- Contract seasonal services for database development, data collection and compilation, assist with analysis and results. - Two seasonal staff at \$37,200 each per year for 4 years. - How responding to the need will result in immediate progress - Provide empirical data in response to internal and external requests for information about movement corridors and habitat use. - Begin building datasets needed to provide state and federal land managers with habitat use information vital to meaningful planning and implementation of successful habitat management activities and road mortality mitigation. - Begin work to estimate survival parameters that are a critical part of development and implementation of zone-wide population models. - Deliverables will inform management decisions and improve our ability to communicate agency priorities in habitat management to the public, state wildlife commissioners, and sister agencies such as Caltrans.